zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

    :emphasize-lines: 5,10,18

     <?php
-    // Filename: /module/Album/src/Album/Service/AlbumService.php
+    // Filename: /module/Blog/src/Blog/Service/BlogService.php
-    namespace Album\Service;
+    namespace Blog\Service;

-    class AlbumService implements AlbumServiceInterface
+    class BlogService implements BlogServiceInterface
     {
         /**
          * @inheritDoc
          */
-        public function findAllAlbums()
+        public function findAllBlogs()
         {
-            // TODO: Implement findAllAlbums() method.
+            // TODO: Implement findAllBlogs() method.
         }

         /**
          * @inheritDoc
          */
-        public function findAlbum($id)
+        public function findBlog($id)
         {
-            // TODO: Implement findAlbum() method.
+            // TODO: Implement findBlog() method.
         }
     }

 Writing the required Model Files
 ================================

-Since our ``AlbumService`` will return Models, we should create them, too.
+Since our ``BlogService`` will return Models, we should create them, too.
 Be sure to write an ``Interface`` for the Model, too!
-Let's create ``/module/Album/src/Album/Model/AlbumInterface.php`` and ``/module/Album/src/Album/Model/Album.php``.
+Let's create ``/module/Blog/src/Blog/Model/BlogInterface.php`` and ``/module/Blog/src/Blog/Model/Blog.php``.
 First we'll create the ``Interface``:

 .. code-block:: php
    :linenos:

     <?php
-    // Filename: /module/Album/src/Album/Model/AlbumInterface.php
+    // Filename: /module/Blog/src/Blog/Model/BlogInterface.php
-    namespace Album\Model;
+    namespace Blog\Model;

-    interface AlbumInterface
+    interface BlogInterface
     {
         /**
-         * Will return the ID of the Album
+         * Will return the ID of the Blog
          *
          * @return int
          */
         public function getId();

         /**
-         * Will return the TITLE of the Album
+         * Will return the TITLE of the Blog
          *
          * @return string
          */
         public function getTitle();

         /**
-         * Will return the ARTIST of the Album
+         * Will return the ARTIST of the Blog
          *
          * @return string
          */
-        public function getArtist();
+        public function getText();
     }

 Notice that we only created getter-functions here.
-This is because right now we don't bother how the data gets inside the Album-class.
+This is because right now we don't bother how the data gets inside the Blog-class.
 All we care for is that we're able to access the properties through these getter-functions.

 And now we'll create the appropriate Model file associated with the interface.
-Make sure to set the required class properties and fill the getter functions defined by our ``AlbumInterface`` with some useful content.
+Make sure to set the required class properties and fill the getter functions defined by our ``BlogInterface`` with some useful content.
 Even if our interface doesn't care about setter functions we will write them as we will fill our class with data through these.
 You then should have a class that looks like the following: